l77l77/mbaytas.github.io/crazyflie.md

 ## Safety First

-Even though the Crazyflie is small and light, and generally not capable of serious damage; it has a very expensive self-harm habit.
-So we need to take some safety measures to protect the drone.
+Even though the Crazyflie is small and light, and generally not capable of serious damage; it has a very expensive self-harm habit – it's very effective at destroying its own bits and pieces when it crashes into walls and other things.
+We need to take some safety measures to protect the drone.

 ### Speed